aws/aws-cdk-rfcs/text/0031-integ-testing.md

 #### Assertions

-This module comes packaged with a set of high level assertions that are commonly used when writing tests with the AWS CDK.
+`contest` comes packaged with a set of commonly used high level assertions.

 * `assertAws`: execute AWS service APIs and assert the response.
 * `invokeLambda`: invoke an AWS lambda function and assert the response.
 * `curlApi`: Execute the 'curl' command on an API endpoint.
 Used typically to test API Gateway resources.

 By default, these assertions will check that the underlying call succeeds.
-That behavior can be modified to verify the response or to verify error.
+That behavior can be extended to also include verification of the response.

 ```ts
 test.assertAws(